-Animals in School (Pets and Service Animals)
+Animals in School | Pets | Service Animals

-Provides guidance on the ADA's service animal provisions including definitions of service animals, general rules, certification and registrations, breeds, exclusions and should be read in conjunction with the publication titled Americans with Disabilities Revised Requirements on Service Animals provided below (USDOJ, 7/20/15).
+Provides guidance on the ADA's service animal provisions, including definitions of service animals, general rules, certification, registrations, breeds, and exclusions.
+This should be read in conjunction with the publication titled Americans with Disabilities Revised Requirements on Service Animals provided below.